esl/amoc/doc/configuration.md

 `-required_variable(...)` attributes) all the required parameters in advance.
 For more information, see the example [scenario module](../integration_test/dummy_scenario.erl)

-Scenario configuration also can be set/updated runtime using REST API.
+Scenario configuration also can be set/updated at runtime using REST API.

 NB: the reason why the `-required_variable(...)` is preferred over the usual behaviour callback is because the orchestration tools can easily extract the attributes even